 - Do not allow user to modify particular build steps

 4. Poor Quality Build Server Machines

 The developers working in the team frequently check-in code in the source control system which triggers build on CI sever.
-It means, CI server machine is continuously running some jobs which can involve heavy tasks like downloading dependencies from remote servers, backing up databases, running docker containers etc etc. In order to perform those task effectively, CI server must be fast and reliable and connected to the network.
-Using poor quality server waste everyone’s time because build take too long to finish, intermittent test results and frustrated engineers.
+It means CI server machine is continuously running some jobs which can involve heavy tasks like downloading dependencies from remote servers, backing up databases, running Docker containers etc. In order to perform those task effectively, CI server must be fast and reliable and connected to the network.
+Using poor quality server waste everyone’s time because build takes too long to finish, intermittent test results and frustrated engineers.

 - Get fast and reliable server for Continuous Integration, avoid cheap servers